- blink (n.)

 - 1590s, "a glance;" see blink (v.).
 As is the case with the verb, there is a similar word in Middle English, in use from c.
 1300, that might represent a native form of the same root.

 - blink (v.)

-- 1580s, perhaps from Middle Dutch blinken "to glitter," of uncertain origin, possibly, with German blinken "to gleam, sparkle, twinkle," from a nasalized form of base found in Old English blican "to shine, glitter" (see bleach (v.)).
+- 1580s, perhaps from Middle Dutch blinken "to glitter," which is of uncertain origin, possibly, with German blinken "to gleam, sparkle, twinkle," from a nasalized form of base found in Old English blican "to shine, glitter" (see bleach (v.)).

-Middle English had blynke (c.1300) in the sense "a brief gleam or spark," perhaps a variant of blench "to move suddenly or sharply; to raise one's eyelids" (c.1200), perhaps from the rare Old English blencan "deceive."
+Middle English had blynke (c.
+1300) in the sense "a brief gleam or spark," perhaps a variant of blench "to move suddenly or sharply; to raise one's eyelids" (c.
+1200), perhaps from the rare Old English blencan "deceive."
 Related: Blinked; blinking.
 The last, as a euphemism for a stronger word, is attested by 1914.